 The Miss Oklahoma competition is approaching its 90th anniversary.
 The history of the competition is rich with six young women from Oklahoma winning the title of Miss America and many representing Oklahoma placing in the Top 5 and Top 10 at Miss America.

-For years, the Miss Oklahoma Pageant was held in Oklahoma City.
-It was held at the First Christian Church since 1952.
+For years, the Miss Oklahoma competition was held in Oklahoma City.
+Starting In 1952 it was held at the First Christian Church in OKC.
 The pageant moved to Tulsa in 1964 and was held in the Civic Center.
 Toni Spencer was the Executive Director and Ralph Blane as the Producer/Director.
-Miss America 1958 Marilyn Van Derbur was the mistress of ceremonies and it was televised statewide.
-The Kiwanis Club of Tulsa became co-sponsor of the pageant in 1966, and took over full sponsorship in 1972 with Charles Welch as the Executive Director.
-Today the Executive Director is Kay Alexander.
+The Kiwanis Club of Tulsa became co-sponsor of the pageant in 1966, and took over sponsorship in 1972 with Charles Welch as the Executive Director.

-The Miss America Organization is one of the nation’s leading achievement programs and the world’s largest provider of scholarship assistance for young women.
-Last year the Miss America Organization and its state and local organizations made available more than $45 million in cash and scholarship assistance.
+The Miss America Organization is one of the nation’s leading achievement programs and one of the world’s largest provider of scholarship assistance for young women.
+Each year, the Miss America Organization makes available millions in cash and tuition scholarship assistance.
 This assistance is not just for the handful of young women who become Miss America, but is available to all young women who compete in the state and local competitions as well.
 For more information visit the Miss America website at missamerica.org